cshwery/faers_ml/README.md

-faers_ml
+# faers_ml

 ==============================

 Explore the Faers api and have some fun

-Project Organization
+Cookiecutter Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Not using
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.